Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ffi-safe-polymorphism-in-rust.md

 the caller can write the custom logic in their own code instead of trying to inject it into someone else's.

-After all, no code is simpler than no code.
+After all, the simplest code is no code.

 ## Pointer to Enum